Nader Shah's decree to the merchants of Agulis: Hovhannes and Martiros

-Hovhannes (Ovānis) and Martiros (Mardīrūs) were merchants from Agulis who departed the town in the mid-eighteenth century, transferring their property to the St. Tovmas Monastery.
-Their documents, including purchase deeds, are part of the Armenian annotations detailing estates and property bestowed to the monastery by residents who left Agulis.
-The document in question was issued by Nader Shah in response to their petition and is one of approximately 100 Persian documents associated with these merchants, offering extensive insights into their lives and activities both in Agulis and beyond.
+Hovhannes (Ovānis) and Martiros (Mardīrūs) were Armenian merchants from Agulis who left the town during the mid-eighteenth century and transferred property to the St. Tovmas Monastery.
+Documents connected to the family, including purchase deeds, survive in the monastery archive.
+The decree was issued after the two merchants petitioned Nader Shah.
+It forms part of a larger group of roughly one hundred Persian documents associated with them.

-Hovhannes and Martiros were brothers, sons of Srapion (or Srafion), identified in family records from 1699 and 1725/6 as a recipient of property.
-Srapion held significant titles such as ʿamdat al-tujjār ("head of the merchants") and ra'īs al-niṣārī ("chief of the Christians"), reflecting his prominent status among local Armenian merchants.
+The two merchants were brothers and sons of Srapion (or Srafion).
+Family records from 1699 and 1725/6 refer to Srapion as a property holder and give him the titles ʿamdat al-tujjār ("head of the merchants") and ra'īs al-niṣārī ("chief of the Christians").

+Both brothers held the title khvajeh, which was commonly associated with wealthy merchants.
+Sources cited by Kostikyan and Margaryan indicate that they traded through routes linking the Ottoman Empire and the eastern South Caucasus, including Aleppo, Bayazed, Ganja, Shaki, and Qabala.

-Both Hovhannes and Martiros bore the title khvajeh, denoting wealthy merchants who often occupied administrative roles.
-They conducted trade along routes passing through Bayazed and Aleppo in Ottoman territory, and through Ganja, Shaki, and Qabala in Eastern Transcaucasia.
-Various documents indicate that Khvajeh Hovhannes had administrative responsibilities, including overseeing the levy of state taxes from Agulis and over ten villages in Nakhchivan to shield them from tax extortion.
-The brothers owned land in Agulis, Terunis, Vanand, and nearby villages.
-Additionally, they held joint ownership of a mill, a guest-house (caravanserai), and a calico manufacturing facility, which they rented out.
+The documents also describe Hovhannes as taking part in local tax administration in Agulis and nearby villages in Nakhchivan.
+The brothers owned land in several settlements and shared possession of a mill, a caravanserai, and a calico workshop that was rented out.

-The wealthy Armenian merchants from Agulis, who had extensive trade connections within the Ottoman Empire and the eastern South Caucasus, were the recipients of the decree.
-This decree sought to curb the illegal actions and extortion perpetrated by officials against these merchants, reflecting a prevalent issue of the era.
-It reiterated the stipulations of several previous decrees requested by Julfan merchants, highlighting the recurring nature of these problems.

-Conclusion
+Kostikyan and Margaryan describe the decree as part of a broader pattern of petitions submitted by Armenian merchants concerning taxation and abuses by officials.
+They note similarities between this decree and earlier requests made by merchants from New Julfa.

+Historical significance

-This decree sheds light on the economic policies under Nader Shah's regime and the tactics employed to extract money and impose additional taxes on merchants.
+According to Kostikyan and Margaryan, the decree sheds light on the economic policies under Nader Shah's rule and the tactics employed to extract money and impose additional taxes on merchants.
 Although Nader Shah's orders were intended to address these issues, they ultimately did not alleviate the merchants' plight.
-The relentless pressure on the administration to maximize revenue from all subjects undermined the effectiveness of these decrees, resulting in disorder and violence from Nader Shah's officials.
+The persistent pressure on the administration to maximize revenue from all subjects undermined the effectiveness of these decrees, resulting in disorder and violence from Nader Shah's officials.
 This environment of exploitation and instability led to significant despair among merchants, prompting many to leave Iran.